Software Engineer Performance Reviews Explained

-Performance reviews serve many purposes.
-They can be used to improve productivity, efficiency, communication, and organization.
+Performance reviews can be used to improve productivity, efficiency, communication, and organization.

-Ideally, a performance review should not take too long, as employees should not expend an entire workday on reviews.
+Ideally, a performance review should not take too long, as employees should not spend an entire workday on reviews.
 This is why it is crucial to plan ahead and optimize the review process.

 In most scenarios, a 360-degree review should provide the best feedback, as it relies on more sources than peer reviews or other types of reviews.